 Tucked down near the bay at Fourth and Channing, this vibrant and always-bustling cafeteria and market is the best place in West Berkeley to snag a quick lunch.
 Vik’s Chaat specializes in Indian snack food like puri (small fried breads) topped with chutneys and chickpeas, pakora (fritters) and cholle bhature (the “large puffy thing”), but they also serve specials like dosas, biryani and rotating varieties of curries throughout the week.
 Don’t miss the lovely, just-spicy-enough Kerala fish curry on Fridays.
 The only trick?
 Learning how to listen for your order to be called through the microphone into the cacophonous room.
 Vik’s Chaat and Market is at 2390 Fourth St. (at Channing Way), Berkeley.
 Wheelchair accessible.
 Connect with the restaurant on Facebook.

 The popularity of modern, fresh Middle Eastern food in the Bay Area is only growing; Piedmont Avenue’s Ba-Bite is a prime example.
 The restaurant specializes in delicious, colorful salads; rich, creamy hummus; and hearty, well-seasoned hot dishes like chicken tagines and majadera (lentils and rice with fried onions).
 We’ve been consistently impressed with Ba-Bite’s silky smooth hummus — it comes with a choice of six different toppings like chickpeas, falafel or lamb, but is worthy of adoration all on its own.
 The falafel are likewise perfectly seasoned, with a surprising depth of flavor from a blend of dried chickpeas and fava beans.
-Ba-Bite is at 3905 Piedmont Ave. (at Montell Street), Oakland.
-Wheelchair accessible.
-Connect with the restaurant on Facebook.
+Ba-Bite is at 3905 Piedmont Ave. (at Montell), Oakland.

 Banh Mi Ba Le

 While it would be easy to scoff at the prices for tacos ($4-5) at Old Oakland’s Cosecha, you’d be remiss not to swallow your pride and dive into a (small) plate of them.
 Friday’s special shrimp tacos are a prime example.
 Two shatteringly crisp fried wild shrimp combine with stately pile of cabbage slaw with a drizzle of brilliantly orange chipotle crema and a sliver of jalapeño balancing on top.
 The single warm, slightly sweet house-made tortilla underneath is thick enough to support the fillings without coming close to ripping.
 If the taco prices are still too high for comfort, take solace in a bowl of pozole.
 A mildly spicy rendition of the classic Mexican stew, Cosecha’s pozole holds in balance bright lime juice, earthy hominy and grassy green chiles with tender shredded chicken.
-Cosecha is at 907 Washington St. (at 9th Street), Oakland.
-Wheelchair accessible.
-Connect with the restaurant on Facebook.
+Cosecha is at 907 Washington St. (at Ninth), Oakland.

 El Novillo and Tacos Guadalajara Trucks

 It was a good day for sandwich lovers when we learned that Jeff Mason was moving his famed sandwich shop, Pal’s Takeaway, from San Francisco’s Mission district to the Firebrand bakery inside of Uptown Oakland’s Hive complex, but the relationship was short-lived and ended after about six months.
-Luckily, the sandwich emporium has reopened in the new kitchen incubator, Forage Kitchen, just a few blocks away, but 10 months later, left Forage to search for a permanent space.
+In January 2017, the sandwich emporium reopened in the kitchen incubator, Forage Kitchen, just a few blocks away, but 10 months later, left Forage to search for a permanent space.
 Pal’s specializes in creative tweaks on classic deli sandwiches where even the strangest sounding combinations come away winners — Mason has a deft hand and an astute eye for balance.
 Recent favorites include a Lao sausage sandwich with cucumber-cilantro relish, house-made mayonnaise and greens; an American Kobe roast beef sandwich with spicy slaw, cheddar spread, mayonnaise and heirloom lettuce; and a dill-miso roasted salmon sandwich with haricot vert, fennel slaw, avocado, mayonnaise and heirloom lettuce.
-Pal’s Takeaway is at Forage Kitchen, 478 25th St. (between Broadway and Telegraph Avenue), Oakland.
+Pal’s Takeaway is currently without a home base.
 Connect with the sandwich shop on Twitter to stay tuned for its next location.

 Rosamunde Sausage Grill

 Say you want a good sausage and a beer for lunch.
 (It’s your day off.)
 Say you want to enjoy said sausage and beer at a picnic table in picturesque Old Oakland.
 Say you want to stop by the best weekday farmers market afterwards.
 Rosamunde is your place.
-The San Fransisco transplant now has two Oakland locations, the (superior, in this writer’s opinion) Swan’s Marketplace joint and a newer, shinier spot in Temescal.
+The San Francisco transplant now has two Oakland locations, the Swan’s Marketplace joint and a spot in Temescal.
 Both Rosamunde locations boast an extensive menu of sausages, both meaty and vegan, plus several local beers on draft.
 Try a lamb or wild boar sausage with grilled onions, with a humongous pickle and a bowl of the surprisingly delicious potato salad on the side.
 Bonus: the happy hour (from 2-6 p.m.) almost always includes $3 IPAs.
-Rosamunde is at 911 Washington St. (at 9th Street), Oakland and 4659 Telegraph Ave. (between 46th and 47th Streets), Oakland.
-Both restaurants are wheelchair accessible.
-Connect with the restaurant on Facebook.
+Rosamunde is at 911 Washington St. (at 9th Street), Oakland and 4659 Telegraph Ave. (between 46th and 47th), Oakland.

 When we want a quick, burger-centric meal, we always turn to TrueBurger — its two locations, in Uptown and on Broadway, serve up thin, fast-food patties alongside fries, milkshakes, and not much else.
 TrueBurger took home the trophy in our reader poll for best the East Bay burger, and we tend to agree.
 Its fare is fast, affordable and deeply satisfying without inducing (too much) of a greasy fast-food stomach ache.
 Double down with a Shake Shack-esque mushroom and cheeseburger mash-up and a vanilla milkshake for the most “true” TrueBurger experience.
-TrueBurger is at 146 Grand Ave. (at Valdez Street) and 4101 Broadway (at 41st Street), Oakland.
-Wheelchair accessible.
-Connect with the restaurant on Facebook and Twitter.
+TrueBurger is at 146 Grand Ave. (at Valdez), Oakland and 4101 Broadway (at 41st), Oakland.

 Zella’s Soulful Kitchen